 Arrowhead Blue - Glaucopsyche piasus piasus

-Glaucopsyche piasus piasus, the Arrowhead Blue, was starting its flight at higher elevations along Sherman Pass on May 15, 2014.
+Glaucopsyche piasus piasus, the arrowhead blue, was starting its flight at higher elevations along Sherman Pass on May 15, 2014.
 This one was at Alder Creek, 6800' elevation.
 At lower elevations, and on a different lupine host, the darker subspecies excubita was flying in early to mid-April.

 Arrowhead Blue - Glaucopsyche piasus piasus